HamsterLC/RetinaFace_enhance/README.md

 # Face-Detection-Lite(Under Construction)
 Here are some lightweight face detection model designed for a project in SmartSens.
-We take MobileNetV2[1] as backbone.
+All models take MobileNetV2[1] as backbone and with out deformable convolution.

 # About SmartSens
 Smartsens technology is a high-performance CMOS image sensor chip design company founded in 2011 with a global leading R & D team in Shanghai, Beijing and other regions of China.